Henonicks/Guiding-Light-code/README.md

 ## Curious Light?
 Guiding Light?
 What do the names have to do with the bot's function?

-Back in late 2023 this bot used to be a simple, tip-providing Discord bot about Doors the Roblox game, hence the name, Guiding Light.
+Back in late 2023 this bot used to be a simple, tip-providing Discord bot about Doors the Roblox (#freeschlep) game, hence the name, Guiding Light.
 Later I decided to expand it to join-to-create voice channels as there was no bot that notified about new channels being created which was quite annoying as I really liked talking to the members of our friend Discord server, Central City.
 So, at first, the bot simply had extra functionality in Central City, and then it was expanded as a full-blown, public, join-to-create Discord bot.
 The name stayed the same and Curious Light became a nod to another Doors entity (taken from Rooms). **In this program's case, Curious Light is the in-development version of Guiding Light.** That's also why when in the CLI mode, the colour of `guidingLight` is cyan while that of `curiousLight` is yellow.